What can we help you with?

 What are the hours of a school day?

-The doors open at 8:20 in the morning and classes begin at 8:30.
-Elementary classes have two recess breaks as well as a lunch break while Grades 7 - 12 have some breaks between classes and a lunch break each day.
+Elementary (Grades 1 - 6) classes have two recess breaks as well as a lunch break while Secondary (Grades 7 - 12) have some breaks between classes and a lunch break each day.

-What are the minimum ages for admission to kindergarten and grade one?
+What are the minimum ages for admission to Kindergarten and Grade 1?

-Children must be five years old by December 31st to enter kindergarten and six years old by December 31st to enter grade one.
+Children must be five years old by December 31st to enter Kindergarten and six years old by December 31st to enter Grade 1.
 We believe that this entry age requirement helps children to be more successful in these grades.

 Are all children from a family required to enroll?

 We are eager to work with families who are committed to Christian education in principle.
 If parents believe in the importance of a Christ-centered education, they will want that for all of their children.
-In most cases all children are expected to be enrolled.
+In most cases, all children are expected to be enrolled.
 We wish to have a well-balanced student population.
 Sometimes parents look to Christian schools to provide for one of their children who have special needs.
-Although we welcome these children, we do not wish to become a school exclusively for learning disabled children or those with discipline problems.
-Exceptions are made on a case by case basis where it is clearly in the interests of the individual child, or for a junior or senior high student who is opposed to attending.
-Students in grades 7 -12 need to sign our Student's Pledge.
+Although we welcome all children to apply, we do not always have the capacity to meet the needs of students requiring extra physical or behavioural support.
+The admissions process considers our current and future ability to support a child's unique learning needs.
+Exceptions are made on a case-by-case basis where it is clearly in the interests of the individual child, or for a Junior or Senior High student who is opposed to attending.
+Students in Grades 7 to 12 need to sign our Student's Pledge.

 Do you offer transportation?

-We are offer transportation between Calgary and Airdrie.
-The cost is $50 per month for each student in grades 1 – 12.
-More details are available at the office.
-Airdrie families transport their own children and many of them carpool.
+We offer transportation between Calgary and Airdrie.
+The cost is $75 per month for each student in Grades 1 to 12.
+More details are available at the office or on our Busing web page.
+Airdrie families transport their own children with many coordinating a carpool between them.

 What qualifications do your teachers have?